JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 hello-substrate = { path = "../../pallets/hello-substrate", default-features = false }
 ```

-Because the runtime is built to both native and Wasm, we must ensure that our pallet is built to the
+Because the runtime is compiled to both native and Wasm, we must ensure that our pallet is built to the
 correct target as well.
 At the bottom of the `Cargo.toml` file, we see this.

 ```toml